kaaengine/kaa/docs/reference/input.rst

 .. method:: ControllerManager.get_sticks(compound_axis, controller_id)

-    Returns state of given stick as a :class`geometry.Vector`.
+    Returns state of given stick as a :class:`geometry.Vector`.

     The compound_axis parameter must be of :class:`CompoundControllerAxis` enum value.